lawmwad123/Open-Nexus/README.md

-# Nexus Design App
+# Nexus App

-Welcome to the Nexus Design app!
+Welcome to the Nexus app!
 This application is built using [Expo](https://expo.dev) and integrates with Supabase for backend services to implement a robust Challenges feature.

 ## Challenges Overview